How and when to pay your fees

-We recommend GlobalPay (Western Union) as it's the most flexible, however there are other payment methods available:
+We recommend GlobalPay (Western Union) as it's the quickest and the most flexible, however there are other payment methods available:

 - If you're going to pay your fees in full, you can do this through GlobalPay (Western Union) or by credit/debit card on our online payment system.

-- If you want to pay your fees in instalments you can do this by setting up an instalment arrangement before you enrol at NTU
+- If you want to pay your fees in instalments you can do this by setting up an instalment plan before you enrol

 - If you want to make further payments towards your fees or your accommodation you can do this through GlobalPay (Western Union).